Current situation in Austria

 Using the assessment of the energy storage needs in Austria as a basis, a wide consultation process with the key actors, including an on-line questionnaire and a workshop, took place, the results of which fed into an action list including recommendations for improvements.
 The action list was then promoted within targeted decision makers and stakeholders in order to get the actions adopted to the extent possible.

-12 Dec 2013: Energy Storage Action List in Austria (in German)
+29 Jul 2013: Energy Storage Needs in Austria - Executive Summary (in German)

 28 Jul 2013: Energy Storage Needs in Austria